bbaudry/solar/README.md

 # solar

-a generative art github action
+A reuseable action that generates a piece of visual art with nannou